 The ‘Firewall security mechanism’ is one of the biggest stumbling blocks encountered by SOAP users.
 In this situation, all HTTP ports are blocked, with the exception of those that bypass the firewall.
 A technical issue of mixing message transport specification with message structure has been identified in some circumstances.

-Advance Web Services Interview Questions
+Advance Web Services Interview Questions and Answer

 What exactly are JAVA web services?
 What are the many ways to develop web services?